 Francisco Melo is an Associate Professor at IST and a Senior Researcher at INESC-ID.
 He completed his PhD in Electrical and Computer Engineering in 2007, investigating reinforcement learning (RL) in multi-robot navigation problems.
 After his PhD, he held positions at the Computer Vision Lab of ISR-Lisboa (2007) and the Computer Science Department of CMU (2008--09).
 His research is on decision making, ML, RL, and planning under uncertainty, multiagent and multi-robot systems, with applications in robotics and human-robot interaction.
 He teaches courses on planning under uncertainty and RL.
 He has participated (as both researcher and PI) in several national and European projects on human-robot interaction.

-Francisco Santos is an Associate Professor at IST and senior researcher at INESC-ID.
+Francisco Santos is a Professor at IST and senior researcher at INESC-ID.
 He has a PhD in Computer Science from the Université Libre de Bruxelles, as a Marie Curie Fellow at the Institut de Recherches Interdisciplinaires et Intelligence Artificielle (IRIDIA, 2007), and was Chargé de Recherches at the Machine Learning Group of ULB.
 He is interested in using AI tools to understand collective dynamics in social and life sciences.
 He has been working on algorithms for population dynamics, complex networks, cooperation dynamics, urban growth, climate agreements, the impact of AI on human decision-making.
 His work has appeared in Nature, PNAS, AAAI, IJCAI, AAMAS.
 He received the 2016 CDG-ULisbon prize, and the 2017 Young Scientist Award for Socio-Econophysics of the German Physical Society.
 He is a junior fellow of the Lisbon Academy of Sciences, and associate editor of five scientific journals.

 Alexandre Bernardino is an Associate Professor at IST and a senior researcher at ISR-Lisboa (the Institute for Systems and Robotics of IST), a member of LARSyS (Laboratory of Robotics, Systems of Engineering and Science), and the co-director of VisLab, the Computer and Robot Vision Laboratory.
 His main research interests focus on the application of computer vision, cognitive science, control theory and machine learning to advanced robotic and surveillance systems.
 He has published on topics such as foveal sensors, visual attention and stereo, image feature extraction, binocular head control, image based tracking and identification, learning object affordances, sensorimotor coordination, and human activity recognition, among other topics.